 Can I replace a Badger 5 with Badger 5XP

-Definitely, you can.
-Both use the same EZ mounting system, all you have to do is twist and disconnect one and twist and connect the other.
+Yes, you can replace a Badger 5 with a Badger 5XP, and vice versa, as both garbage disposal units use the same 3-bolt mounting system, all you have to do is twist and disconnect one and twist and connect the other.

 Which should you buy; Badger 5 or Badger 5XP?

 The answer depends totally on you.
-I would choose Badger5XP had the price difference between them were negligible but its sometime around 30 bucks.
-So if you want a disposal with more power, go for 5XP else go for Badger 5.
+I would choose Badger5XP had the price difference between them was negligible but its sometime around 30 bucks.
+So if you want a disposal unit with more power, go for 5XP else go for Badger 5.

 In any case, before you buy don’t forget to check the competition by Waste King